kristijorgji/mysql-transporter/README.md

 # mysql-transporter

-Simple scripts to export one or multiple databases from one `mysql database` to another, verison `8.0.23`
+Simple scripts to export one or multiple databases from one `mysql database` to another, version `8.0.33`

 Version can be changed easily in script.